 Remember the days when a blog was nothing more than the online version of a personal diary?
 Years later and blogs have become an integral part of online and content marketing strategies for businesses of all sizes.
 High time to start a blog for your own small business, don’t you think?

 If you still need convincing, check out my post about the benefits of blogging for small businesses.
-If you’d like to find out how exactly you can start a blog, read on!
+If you’d like to find out how exactly you can start a blog (or a vlog or podcast), read on!

 The truth about blogging

 Simply put?
 Blogging works.
 It increases web traffic, improves SEO, generates new business and helps hammer out a niche for your small business.
 That doesn’t mean your business will fail without a blog – it just means there are a lot of benefits!

 Before you start a blog though, make sure you (or someone on your team) have enough time to take care of your blog.
 Blogging is a long-term strategy that requires consistency.
 Don’t leave the blog on your company website to languish with outdated posts from two years ago.